Bakuage Sentai Boonboomger

 Bakuage Sentai Boonboomger (爆上戦隊ブンブンジャー, Bakuage Sentai Bunbunjā) is a Japanese Tokusatsu television series, the 48th installment in Toei Company's Super Sentai series, and the fifth produced in the Reiwa era.
-The series is based on vehicles and explosions and is the seventh Sentai themed after vehicles, following Kousoku Sentai Turboranger, Gekisou Sentai Carranger, GoGo Sentai Boukenger, Engine Sentai Go-Onger, Ressha Sentai ToQger and Mashin Sentai Kiramager.
+The series is based on vehicles and explosions, and is the seventh and final Sentai themed after vehicles.
+(Note: Other official vehicle-themed Super Sentai include Kousoku Sentai Turboranger, Gekisou Sentai Carranger, GoGo Sentai Boukenger, Engine Sentai Go-Onger, Ressha Sentai ToQger, and Mashin Sentai Kiramager.)

-The series aired from March 3, 2024 to February 9, 2025, along Kamen Rider Gotchard and later, Kamen Rider Gavv in the Super Hero Time lineup on TV Asahi following the finale of Ohsama Sentai King-Ohger and the series was succeeded by No.1 Sentai Gozyuger.
+The series aired from March 3, 2024, to February 9, 2025, along Kamen Rider Gotchard and later, Kamen Rider Gavv in the Super Hero Time lineup on TV Asahi following Ohsama Sentai King-Ohger's finale and the series was succeeded by No.1 Sentai Gozyuger.

-Boonboomger started airing in South Korea as Power Rangers BoomBoom Force.

 Plot

 Taiya Hando is a courier who befriends an alien machine life form named Bundorio Bunderas, helping him develop equipment for an important intergalactic race known as the "Big Bang Grand Prix".
 Enlisting freelance spy Ishiro Meita and supplier Genba Bureki, Taiya and Bundorio establish the Boonboomgers and moonlight as a high-stakes freelance delivery service.
 But when Earth is invaded by a criminal group known as the Hashiriyan, Taiya recruits two new members: Mira Shifuto, a girl who becomes involved with them after they rescue her from an unwanted marriage, and Jyo Akuse, a police officer who serves as the group's liaison with the authorities, most notably Shirabe Saibu, member of the International Space Agency (ISA) who becomes their main contact.
 The assembled Boonboomgers balance their lives between accomplishing missions from various clients and fighting off the Hashiriyan, later gaining the assistance of the interstellar traveler Sakito Homura and his alien companion, Byun Diesel, and the occasional help from members of other Super Sentai.

 The series is divided into four arcs called "Laps", true to its racing car theme.